31 Weeks Pregnant -Symptoms, Baby Development, and Tips!

 The baby starts to nestle into the fetal position with the space getting tighter.
 They may also face head-down, in the position ready for the much-awaited debut.

-What is happening to a mother’s body in the 31st week of Pregnancy?
+What happens to a mother’s body in the 31 weeks pregnant?

 Your belly starts to ache which is a common symptom.
 Alongside, you may experience anything from the round ligament pain to Braxton Hicks contractions or is just plain gas or constipation.
 In most cases, this stage faces nothing major, but always call the doctor if you feel pain and are unsure of the cause.